spiceai/docs/spiceaidocs/docs/data-connectors/graphql.md

     }

 ```
-You can query nested structures as well.
-Here is an example of querying a nested structure:
+Nested structures can be queried as well.
+The following is an example of querying a nested structure:
 <img width="500" src="/img/graphql/stars-query.png" />

 Example using Basic Auth: